-- 7.14.1 In ensuring that all development contributes to the sustainability of the District, Policy CP12 of the Core Strategy (adopted October 2011) advises that development proposals should: - "i) Ensure that development is adequately landscaped and is designed to retain, enhance or improve important existing natural features; landscaping should reflect the surrounding landscape of the area and where appropriate integrate with adjoining networks of green open spaces".
+"i) Ensure that development is adequately landscaped and is designed to retain, enhance or improve important existing natural features; landscaping should reflect the surrounding landscape of the area and where appropriate integrate with adjoining networks of green open spaces".

-- 7.14.2 Policy DM6 (Biodiversity, Trees, Woodlands, Watercourses and Landscaping) of the Development Management Policies LDD (adopted July 2013) advises that development proposals for new development should be submitted with landscaping proposals which seek to retain trees and other landscape and nature conservation features.
-Landscaping proposals should also include new trees to enhance the landscape of the site and its surroundings as appropriate. - 7.14.3 The application is accompanied by a Tree Survey, Arboricultural Impact Assessment Preliminary Arboricultural Method Statement and Tree Protection Plan (prepared in accordance with BS 5837:2012), a Landscape Mater Plan and Hard and Soft Landscaping Plans. - 7.14.4 The Tree Survey identified 27 individual trees, 7 groups of trees, 4 areas of trees and 9 hedgerows.
+- 7.13.2 Policy DM6 (Biodiversity, Trees, Woodlands, Watercourses and Landscaping) of the Development Management Policies LDD (adopted July 2013) advises that development proposals for new development should be submitted with landscaping proposals which seek to retain trees and other landscape and nature conservation features.
+Landscaping proposals should also include new trees to enhance the landscape of the site and its surroundings as appropriate. - 7.13.3 The application is accompanied by a Tree Survey, Arboricultural Impact Assessment Preliminary Arboricultural Method Statement and Tree Protection Plan (prepared in accordance with BS 5837:2012), a Landscape Mater Plan and Hard and Soft Landscaping Plans. - 7.13.4 The Tree Survey identified 27 individual trees, 7 groups of trees, 4 areas of trees and 9 hedgerows.
 In addition to trees which require felling irrespective of development due to their poor condition, it is necessary to fell 4 individual trees (3 x Category C and 1 x Category U), 6 landscape features and sections of a further 6 landscape features in order to deliver the proposed layout.
-In addition to this, 2 trees and 5 landscape features require minor surgery to permit construction spaces or access. - 7.14.5 The Design and Access Statement sets out that the development has been designed in order to retain and enhance the majority of hedgerow that surrounds the site and to retain the category A and B trees.
-In addition, a comprehensive landscaping plan with generous tree planting is proposed. - 7.14.6 The Landscape Officer has reviewed the submitted details.
-They raise no objections to the loss of some of the trees (A001, A002, T002, A003, T0024 and G003) as these are unremarkable specimens.
-However, the Landscape Officer has raised an objection to the removal of T018 (Ash tree Related with T1 of TPO 031); A003 (3 elm trees and 3 holly trees related with G6 of TPO 031); A004 (An elm tree Related with G6 of TPO 031); and H004 (6 elm trees Related with G2 of TPO 031). - 7.14.7 The applicant's Arboricultural Consultant has responded to the comments made:
+In addition to this, 2 trees and 5 landscape features require minor surgery to permit construction spaces or access. - 7.13.5 The Design and Access Statement sets out that the development has been designed in order to retain and enhance the majority of hedgerow that surrounds the site and to retain the category A and B trees.
+In addition, a comprehensive landscaping plan has been submitted with the application which would include the proposed planting of 178 new indigenous trees and hedgerows.
+The level of additional planting, and use of indigenous trees and hedgerows is welcomed. - 7.13.6 A condition on any grant of consent would require the implementation of the proposed landscaping scheme.
+A landscape management plan would be required via condition. - 7.13.7 Subject to conditions, the development is considered acceptable and in accordance with Policy DM6 of the Development Management Policies LDD (adopted July 2013). - 7.14 Ecology - 7.14.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
+This is further emphasised by regulation 3(4) of the Habitat Regulations 1994 which state that Councils must have regard to the strict protection for certain species required by the EC Habitats Directive.